jason-moritz/JWS/README.md

 #### PostMVP

 - Allow users to click on details to return back to results
-- Add nav bar with driver list and constructor teams
+- Add nav bar with driver list
 - Add breakpoints for cellphone
-- Add hamburger nav for cellphone
-- Add fastest lap to compare current drivers to past drivers on each circuit

 ## Project Schedule